strashila/BlackDuckCMDTools/GetBomMatchedFiles/Readme.md

-**BlackDuckGetBomMatchedFiles** is a tool that gets the list of all matched files from matched file API endpoint at /api/projects/{projectId}/versions/{projectVersionId}/components/{componentId}/matched-files
+**GetBomMatchedFiles** is a tool that gets the list of all matched files from matched file API endpoint at /api/projects/{projectId}/versions/{projectVersionId}/components/{componentId}/matched-files